deasatko/CFG_Degree_Exams_2024_DeaSatko/Foundation_Exam/theory.md

 ## 1.3 Explain the difference between a commit and a push in Git.
 [2 marks]

-The `git commit` is a command that saves the changes locally, but then it is used the `git push` to send it to a remote repository.
+The `git commit` is a command that saves the changes locally, but then `git push` is used to send it to a remote repository.

 ## 1.4 Provide examples of two web APIs and describe their functionalities.
 [4 marks]